 A cold pressed pellet is one that is simply pressed into shape, using no heat and allowing the full nutritional value to remain intact.
 (I recommend vacuum sealing half of the bag for later use if you have only one or two parrots.
 This will help combat the air and time related nutritional losses.)

-Here is a list of Feed Your Flock‘s organic ingredients.
+Here is a list of Feed Your Flock‘s ingredients.
 It’s truly impressive.
 You will not find anything in this list that does not come directly from nature:

 Rice, hulled millet, barley, alfalfa leaf, sunflower seed hulled, sesame seeds unhulled, quinoa whole, buckwheat hulled, dandelion leaf powder, carrot powder, spinach leaf powder, purple dulse, kelp, rose hips powder, rose hips crushed, orange peel powder, lemon peel powder, rosemary whole leaf, cayenne ground, crushed red chili peppers, nettle leaf.